nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Mainstream OS
 > Windows, Linux, Unix, OS-X

-#### Private contact detail
-> A contact detail that is not meant to be shared with others

 ## Appendix E : Product Survey

 #### Ian: `Google Calendar`

 **Pros**

-* Can be accessed from almost any device (online/offline)
+* Can be accessed from almost any device (online/offline).
-* Intuitive (Clicking Interface)
+* Is intuitive (Clicking Interface).
-* Sync calendars with different people
+* Can sync calendars with different people.
-* Layers for calendar
+* Has layers for calendar.
-* Able to locate common free slots for multiple people
+* Can locate common free slots for multiple people.
-* Able to automatically detect events from gmail
+* Can automatically detect events from gmail.
-* Able to use natural language as input
+* Can use natural language as input.
-* Can undo last action
+* Can undo last action.
-* Can add recurring reminders
+* Can add recurring reminders.
-* Reminders will add to today if they are written for dates that have already passed
+* Can add reminders to today if they are written for dates that have already passed.

 **Cons**

-* Unable to label events with different categories
+* Cannot label events with different categories.
-* Has many functionalities, but they are difficult to find
+* Has many functionalities, but they are difficult to find.
-* Text is truncated on the calendar
+* Truncates text on the calendar.
-* Only can mark reminders as done
+* Can only mark reminders as done.

 #### Jun An: `Wunderlist`

 **Pros**

-* Cross-platform support: Windows, OS, Android, IOS
+* Has cross-platform support: Windows, OS, Android, IOS.
-* Easy task management including due dates, reminders, star, and list groups
+* Has easy task management tools including due dates, reminders, star, and list groups.
-* Email and printing for tasks list
+* Can email and print tasks list.
-* Cloud sharing tasks lists
+* Has cloud sharing for tasks lists.
-* Group all related lists into folders
+* Can group all related lists into folders.
-* Filter to see all tasks starred, completed and tasks due within a period
+* Can filter tasks to see all tasks starred, completed and tasks due within a period.
-* Able to add anything from web straight to the list
+* Can add anything from web straight to the list.
-* Add notes to tasks for extra details
+* Can add notes to tasks for extra details.
-* Set on notifications (eg. Email, in-app) for due dates
+* Can set on notifications (eg. Email, in-app) for due dates.

 **Cons**

-* No repeat options for task
+* Has no repeat options for task.
-* No options for subtasks or subcontexts
+* Has no options for subtasks or subcontexts.
-* No undo function
+* Has no undo function.
-* Limited functionalities(eg. Limited number of tasks and limited file sizes) for free versions, requires subscription fee to unlock all functionalities
+* Has limited functionalities(eg. Limited number of tasks and limited file sizes) for free versions, requires subscription fee to unlock all functionalities.

 #### Rachel: `Todo.txt`

 **Pros**

-* Has many filters to choose from: project, context, priority, keyword, etc, so it is easy to narrow down a long list based on what you want to look for
+* Has many filters to choose from: project, context, priority, keyword, etc, so it is easy to narrow down a long list based on what you want to look for.
-* Automatic and fast syncing with Dropbox, so user can conveniently access the list at any place that has an internet connection
+* Can sync with Dropbox automatically and quickly, so the user can conveniently access the list at any place that has an internet connection.
-* Can be used on a command line interface e.g. terminal
+* Can be used on a command line interface e.g. terminal.
 * Can be used on virtually any platform and edited using any text editor.
 * Saves the list as a file in its original, human-readable format, so that even when the application is deleted or uninstalled, the file left behind retains the same readable format when opened by a text editor.
 * Sorts tasks based on 5 priority labels by default (alphabets A - E, where A corresponds to the highest priority), with non-prioritised tasks listed at the bottom.
-* Has a simple and minimalistic interface
+* Has a simple and minimalistic interface.

 **Cons**

 * Requires user to manually edit one of the downloaded files “todo.cfg” in order to specify the directory in which the user wishes the save the file when used on a desktop.
-* No support for routine tasks.
+* Has no support for routine tasks.
-* No support for subtasks under main tasks.
+* Has no support for subtasks under main tasks.
-* No undo function.
+* Has no undo function.

 #### Jia Wern: `iCal`

 **Pros**

-* Events can be added very easily by clicking in the corresponding timeslot
+* Can add events very easily by clicking in the corresponding timeslot.
-* Duration of events can be changed easily by dragging the borders of the event
+* Can change duration of events easily by dragging the borders of the event.
-* There is flexibility in terms of being able to set a task to be a recurring task, setting an event to be an entire day and even setting alarms/reminders for the event
+* Has flexibility in terms of being able to set a task to be a recurring task, setting an event to be an entire day and even setting alarms/reminders for the event.
-* Events can be categorized and each category is distinctly colour coded.
+* Can categorize events and each category is distinctly colour coded.
-* Works across all platforms (desktop, tablet, phone)
+* Works across all platforms (desktop, tablet, phone).
-* Events can be searched.
+* Can search for events.
-* Users can undo their previous action
+* Can undo their previous action.

 **Cons**

-* Details have to be filled individually into the respective categories.
+* Requires users to fill details individually into the respective categories.
 There is no option to type everything in one line and the relevant sections will be filled up automatically.
-* There is no way to mark an item as done.
+* Has no way to mark an item as done.
-* There is no automatic way to block of timings.
+* Has no automatic way to block of timings.
 An actual event has to be created and deleted should the event is not happening anymore.